UNIQUE-Students/UNIQUE-Students.github.io/index.md

     </div>

     <div class="content">
         USS is a student-oriented, student-organized conference at the crossroads of neuroscience and AI research.
-This year USS will be held <b>hybrid in Montreal</b>.
+USS 2022 was held <b>hybrid in Montreal</b> on June 9th and 10th.
         <br>
         Learn more about <a href="/2022/uss.html">USS2022</a>.
     </div>